 Papua New Guinea has just one noble kava variety, Kau kupwe, found on Baluan island.
 Similarly, the single noble kava variety on the Solomon Islands is Melomelo and in the Federated States of Micronesia Kava Variety is Rahmwahnger.

-Whatever it’s origins and however it arrived on our shores, we’re grateful kava made it to America and is growing in popularity today as more and more people learn of its’ natural mind and body relaxation benefits.
+Whatever kava’s origins and however it arrived on our shores, we’re grateful that it made it to America and is growing in popularity today as more and more people learn of its natural mind and body relaxation benefits.

-Tell us what your favorite variety is and why in the comments below.
+Tell us what your favorite noble kava variety is and why in the comments below.